oswaldsql/SweetMock/doc/Examples/GeneralSetupAndInitialization.md

     .Greeting(new Exception("This will be the end result"));
 ```

+ > [!NOTE]
+ > For more advanced scenarios, please see [Mocking complex behavior using call](AdvancedMocking.md#mocking-complex-behavior-using-call).

 ## Extension methods properties and indexers

 It is not possible to mock extension members directly.
 Instead, mock the actual members called by the extensions.

 While it can be hard to figure out exactly which methods is called by an extension method, it does make for a simpler mock.
-As an example see the ILogger interface
+As an example, see the ILogger interface

 ```csharp
 var mock = Mock.MethodDemoClass(config => config